isomerpages/govtech-corp/media/technews/_posts/2019-02-18-post-Kondo Mania: Digital decluttering made easy.md

 </div>
 <h3>3.
 OneService App</h3>
 <p>The KonMari method advocates having empathy for objects and places, a
-principle embodied by the <a href="https://www.oneservice.sg/aboutus" rel="noopener noreferrer nofollow" target="_blank">OneService</a> mobile app.
+principle embodied by the OneService mobile app.
 If a fallen tree is obstructing a road, or an elevator is not working, citizens can ‘empathise’ and help restore places and objects to their normal, functioning state by notifying municipal authorities via the app, which automatically routes issues to the relevant agencies for follow-up.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Benefits of Moments of Life" src="/images/technews/MOL-Families-MK.jpg">
 </div>